JonnyJD/musicbrainz-isrcsubmit/README.rst

 However, the backends and libraries should get installed so that the script has access to them.

-On Linux you just install the above mentioneed dependencies with the package manager of your distribution.
+On Linux you just install the above mentioned dependencies with the package manager of your distribution.
 For Ubuntu all dependencies should be in the MusicBrainz Stable PPA, if not in the official repositories.